 Of course, we can always redefine God to be an inevitable island of order or some sort of emergent mathematical entity.

 Mutation Destroys LifeAccording to the theory of evolution, life began in a “primordial soup” form, generated in a pond or ocean over a billion years ago.
 The original form was a combination of chemicals from the atmosphere and some energy to make amino acids that eventually evolved into all the species.
-More complex and higher forms emerged from less complicated and lower forms by a random process of natural selection, and random genetic changes called mutations.
+More complex organic forms emerged from less complicated and lower forms by a random process of natural selection, and random genetic changes called mutations.

 Evolution is a process of an overall change in genetic composition of the population that can lead to speciation (macroevolution) under certain circumstances.
 The Darwinian Theory describes two processes of natural selection and random mutations that are supposed to work in agreement with each other.
 However, it was already proven that DNA mutation has no ability to produce new species.
 It is only able to negatively and permanently alter body functions.